Skip to content

 No Dart SDK or Node.js runtime is included in the final image.
 The Dart server is an AOT-compiled native binary.
 The SvelteKit frontend is pre-built static HTML/JS/CSS.

 The runtime image also ships git, curl, and unzip — required by the built-in Flutter SDK installer used for pana scoring.
-SDK caches live under /data/sdks and /data/caches/pub-cache, so they persist on the /data volume.
+SDK caches live under /data/cache/sdks and /data/cache/pub-cache, so they persist on the /data volume.

 docker-compose.yml